Add and customize subtitles

 - Word Spacing: Adjust the space between words to create a more readable subtitle layout.

-To delete a subtitle from your video, you have three options:- Using the Context Menu
+To delete a subtitle from your video, you have several options:- Using the Context Menu

 Right-click on the subtitle in the timeline, and from the context menu, click “Remove” to delete the subtitle. - Using the Delete Key